Thailand reports 548 new virus cases, highest daily spike

 Samut Sakhon is 34 kilometers (21 miles) southwest of Bangkok, the capital.

-With fewer than 5,000 cases and 60 deaths, Thailand has been able to largely control the virus.
-Prior to this week's outbreak, there had been very few cases of local transmission in recent months, as life returned largely back to normal.
+With fewer than 5,000 cases and 60 deaths, Thailand has been able to control the virus.
+Prior to this week's outbreak, there had been very few cases of local transmission and life was mostly back to normal.

-The CCSA reported the first case found at Klang Koong Market (the shrimp market) in Samut Sakorn on Dec 17.
-Then, they tracked down and found 13 more cases at the same market.
-Then, they tested 1192 alien workers related to this market, and found 516 positive cases.

-All of the new infections – an unprecedented number – were linked to a 67-year-old seafood vendor who tested positive for the coronavirus earlier, Opas Karnkawinpong, Director-General of the Department of Medical Sciences said in a news conference broadcast to all TV channels on Saturday night.